AussieScorcher/BARS/Documentation/controller-guide.md

 <br>

-> [!IMPORTANT]
-> BARS is a highly useful tool for simulating the use of stop bars, but its use is **not compulsory**.
-If controllers find that using BARS is becoming a hindrance or negatively impacting their workflow, it is strongly recommended that they revert to the default vatSys functionality.

 > [!NOTE]
-> Stopbars are positioned at runways, which by default are under the sole jurisdiction of ADC controllers.
-BARS stopbar functionality should only be used by **Tower (S2) or Approach (S3) controllers**.
-BARS will check the connection callsign, as long as you are connected as Tower or Approach, it will be available.
+> BARS should only be used by **Ground (S1) up to Approach (S3)**.
+The use of BARS is not suitable for enroute controllers, especially when providing topdown coverage for multiple airports.
+BARS will check the connection callsign, as long as you are connected as Ground, Tower, or Approach, BARS will be available.

 ## Setup